lsimons/caseum/docs/guides/whiteboarding.md

 There are also great mobile apps for keeping digital records.
 If you use Slack, have the slack app on your phone.
 If you use SharePoint, have the onedrive app on your phone.
 Log into the apps beforehand and try uploading some pictures with them.

-### Have lots of materials
+### Have lots of good materials

 * It is great to have lots of whiteboards (7 is a good number).
-Even better is a room where all the walls are whiteboards.
+Even better is a big room where all the walls are whiteboards.
 On a budget you can get whiteboard stickers to put on walls or windows.
-* Have enough markers in multiple colors (black, blue, green, red).
+* Have enough dry-erase markers in multiple colors (black, blue, green, red), several times more than the number of participants.
+* Have several dry-erase wipers.
-* Have dry-wipe cloth plus whiteboard cleaning spray to clean the whiteboards.
+* Have dry-wipe cloth plus whiteboard cleaning spray to fully clean the whiteboards.
 Cheap cloths often work better than whiteboard eraser blocks.
 * Have enough decent quality sticky notes.
 The adhesive on old or cheap sticky notes gets worse and then the notes may come down off the board.
-Have multiple colors (for event storming, orange, purple, blue, green).
+Have multiple colors (for [event storming](../events/event-storming.md): orange, purple, blue, green).

+Get high-quality materials.

 ## Practicing whiteboarding